 One of the mysteries of the English language finally explained.

-Used to convey that something is not difficult or problematic.‘‘We haven't any decaf, I'm afraid.’
-‘No sweat.’’
+Used to convey that one perceives no difficulty or problem with something.‘“We haven't any decaf, I'm afraid.”
+“No sweat.”’

 - ‘Sounds tough to swing, but it's seriously no sweat.’

 - ‘When I was given this task, I thought, right - no sweat.’

 - ‘I was able to cover the three hundred dollar rent and second mouth to feed no sweat, and Jack and I co-existed in clueless dysfunction for about four months.’

 - ‘I think he is lulled into complacency by the fact that I so far have had a whole lot of baby-wrangling experience, and therefore have everything under control, no sweat.’

 - ‘There's no sweat to fixing up a dive in the Sunshine State, says John Liddiard - just pick up a phone and jump in the car.’

 In this article we explore how to impress employers with a spot-on CV.